Jesper Bratt: Playing career

 Bratt scored two points in his first NHL game, a power play goal and a shorthanded assist in a 4–1 victory over the Colorado Avalanche.
 He became the lowest-drafted player to debut in the NHL as a teenager since Roman Vopat and Richard Zedník debuted during the 1994–95 NHL season.
 Bratt had 10 goals and 30 points by the All-Star break, having spent much of the first half of the season playing alongside Taylor Hall and Nico Hischier on the Devils' first line; however, the Devils' trade deadline acquisition of Patrick Maroon from the Edmonton Oilers led to a decrease in opportunities for Bratt, who scored only one goal following the All-Star break.
 Bratt finished his rookie season with 13 goals and 22 assists for a total of 35 points in 74 games played.

 Bratt fractured his jaw in early October 2018 during practice, which caused him to miss the first 13 games of the 2018–19 season.
 Bratt continued to play alongside Hischier during his sophomore season, although he played sparingly with Hall, who won the Hart Memorial Trophy the season prior playing alongside Bratt for a significant portion of the season.
 Bratt finished the 2018–19 season with 8 goals and 25 assists for a total of 33 points in 51 games played.

 On 10 January 2021, Bratt was re-signed to a two-year, $5.5 million contract by the Devils.
 On 19 March 2023, Bratt recorded his first NHL hat trick in a 5–2 win over the Tampa Bay Lightning.

 On 15 June 2023, the Devils re-signed Bratt to an eight-year, $63 million contract.
 He was named to the 2024 NHL All-Star Game in January 2024, following an injury to would-be attending teammate Jack Hughes.

 International play

-Bratt played for the Swedish national team in the 2019 IIHF World Championship held in Slovakia.
+Bratt played for the Swedish national team in the 2019 World Championship.

-He was named to play for Sweden's team in the NHL 4 Nations Face-Off tournament, which took place on 12–20 February 2025.
+He was named to play for Sweden's team in the NHL's 4 Nations Face-Off tournament, which took place between 12 and 20 February 2025.